Augie-Environmental-Studies/gardens/README.md

 [Hugo](https://github.com/gohugoio/hugo) and
 [Doks](https://github.com/h-enk/doks).
-These two libraries are the backbone of our website.
+These two libraries are the backbone of our website, requiring minimal maintenance.

-This setup requires minimum maintenance.
-The only maintenance it needs is to update the contents.
+The only maintenance required is when we get to update our contents.
 Also, since we use
 [GitHub Pages](https://pages.github.com/)
-to host our website, server hosting doesn't cost any money.
+to host our website, hosting our website doesn't cost us any money.

-**How can I run a development server?**<br>
+**How to a development server**<br>

 ```bash
 # Install git